-Software testing strategy documents are reference documents that software developers, project managers and software testing engineers can use to clearly outline their strategies for testing a piece of software.
-They can be incredibly helpful for keeping track of important decisions, checking past results and making sure that all client and testing team members are in accordance on the purposes of these tests.
+A software testing strategy document is a reference software that developers, project managers, and software testing engineers use to outline their software testing strategies.
+They help keep track of important decisions, check past results, and ensure that all client and test teams are in agreement regarding the purposes of these tests.
 However, a software testing strategy document is not always necessary.
-Sometimes, in fact, prioritizing a software testing strategy document can actually impede your testing results.
+Sometimes, prioritizing a software test strategy document can actually impede your testing results.

-But how do you tell when you need a formal software testing strategy document and when you don’t?
+But how do you tell when you need a formal software testing strategy and when you don’t?
 The answer is context.
-Learning to separate which types of testing projects need a formal document and which don’t can help you cut down on lost time and optimize your team’s efficacy.
+You must consider which types of tests need official documentation and which do not.
+A clear understanding of software testing types and the documentation that accompanies them can reduce lost time and optimize efficacy.

-A software testing strategy document can be incredibly useful when you’re using it as a reference document or communication tool.
-After all, when you’re planning your testing strategy, it’s important that the project manager, the testing team and the client are all on the same page.
+A document outlining your software testing strategy is especially useful when used as a reference document or communication tool.
+After all, when you’re planning your testing strategy, it’s crucial to keep the project manager, the testing team and the client are all on the same page.

 Typical questions a test strategy document addresses include:

 - What type of testing does the client expect the software testing team to perform?

 - Are there any critical terms or thresholds that need to be clearly defined so that all parties are working under the same assumptions?